 Touchpoint Setup

-Bidirectional Voice Plus enables voice-driven web experiences through bidirectional communication between your application and NLX.
+Bidirectional Voice+ enables voice-driven web experiences through bidirectional communication between your application and NLX.
 Users can navigate pages, fill forms, and interact with your site using natural voice commands.

 - Getting Started